Eighth Precinct Police Station

-The former Eighth Precinct Police Station is a building located at 4150 Grand River Avenue in the Woodbridge Historic District of Detroit, Michigan.
+The former Eighth Precinct Police Station is a building located at 4150 Grand River Avenue in the Woodbridge Historic District of Detroit, Michigan, United States.
 It is the second-oldest police building in Detroit, and was designated a Michigan State Historic Site in 1973 and listed on the National Register of Historic Places in 1974.
 The building now houses the Detroit Castle Lofts.

 History

 As the west side of Detroit expanded in the late 1800s, city services followed.
 In 1873, a police precinct station was constructed at the corner of Michigan and Trumbull streets.
 This precinct, the Second, covered all of Detroit's west side beyond Fourth Street.
 As the area population increased, substations were constructed in the precinct, including, in 1879, a substation at the corner of what is now Grand River and Rosa Parks.
 This substation was demolished in 1900 to make way for the construction of the present building.

 This building was designed by Louis Kamper and built between 1900 and 1901, for a cost of $46,000.
 In 1901, as part of a police department shakeup, the original Second Precinct headquarters on Trumbull was closed and this building on Grand River became the new Second Precinct Headquarters.
 In 1903, the Second Precinct was divided, and the Grand River station became the headquarters of the new Sixth Precinct.
 In 1910, precincts were renumbered citywide, and the area became the Eighth Precinct.
 This station remained in service until 1954, when the precinct was closed.

 After 1954, the Detroit Police Youth Bureau used the station as office space; the buildings were later used by the Detroit Police Personnel Division.
+In the 1980's the Special Crimes Section moved in.
+The section included the Major Crimes Mobile Unit and the Gang Squad.
 In 2013, the building was converted to lofts, as part of the ongoing revitalization of Woodbridge.